optimistanoop/showcase-app/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thanks for contributing to the project.
 Please follow the guidelines
 below:
+Please provide reference to active issue here.
-Add the issue number that is fixed by this PR (In the form Fixes #123) --> Fixes #
+Add the issue number that is fixed by this PR (In the form Fixes #123)

+Attention !!

+An active issue is required for a PR to be reviewed.
+If you do not provide one, you pull request might be closed by collaborators.--> Fixes #

 #### Checklist